Skip to main content

 The foods you consume and your level of physical activity are the primary inputs that regulate your metabolic health.
 A diet high in processed foods, sugars, and unhealthy fats promotes inflammation and insulin resistance, directly undermining both urinary and hormonal health.

 Conversely, an anti-inflammatory diet, rich in fruits, vegetables, healthy fats, and lean proteins, provides the necessary nutrients to combat inflammation and support optimal endocrine function.
-Foods rich in omega-3 fatty acids, like salmon and walnuts, and antioxidants, found in berries and leafy greens, can help reduce the that contributes to conditions like prostatitis and BPH.
+Foods rich in omega-3 fatty acids, like salmon and walnuts, and antioxidants, found in berries and leafy greens, can help reduce the chronic inflammation that contributes to conditions like prostatitis and BPH.

 Exercise works through several mechanisms.
 Resistance training, or weightlifting, is particularly effective at boosting both testosterone and human growth hormone.
 It sends a powerful signal to your body to build and repair muscle tissue, a process that requires robust hormonal support.